devpixde/mso_metadata/README.md

 ### Development

-#### This was just a fast solution to wrap the code needed to retrieve the metadata from office files.
+This was just a fast solution to wrap the code needed to retrieve the metadata from office files.

 #### todo
-- write some tests
+- write some more tests, retrieve more interesting data...
+- catch errors in case of corrupt files or xmls.